ggarnhart/scriptyscripts/README.md

 bun install
 ```

+It's possible to install all of this stuff with npm, yarn, pnpm, etc., but I prefer `bun` because it's trendy and fast and neat.

 To run, I recommend using Vercel:

 ```bash
 vercel run dev
 ```

-It's possible to run all of this stuff with npm, yarn, pnpm, etc., but I prefer `bun` because it's trendy and fast and neat.

 # Shortcuts